wessholders/portfolio/HTML/Stream Gauge/README.md

 *   **Real-time Data:** Fetches the latest streamgauge data directly from the NOAA API.
 *   **24-Hour View:** Filters and displays only the data from the last 24 hours.
-*   **Responsive Chart:** The chart automatically resizes to fit its container.
+*   **Dynamically Resizable:** The chart is fully responsive and automatically resizes to fit its container, making it ideal for various dashboard layouts and screen sizes.
+*   **Current Level Indicator:** A **red, dashed horizontal line** indicates the current (most recent) water level for at-a-glance status checks.
 *   **Data Thinning:** Reduces data density to ensure a smooth, clean line graph.
 *   **Dynamic Y-Axis:** The vertical axis automatically scales based on the 24-hour water levels.
-*   **Latest Reading Annotation:** A dashed horizontal line clearly marks the most recent reading.
 *   **Timezone Aware:** All times are displayed in the `America/Chicago` timezone.
 *   **Interactive Tooltips:** Hovering over the chart reveals tooltips with the precise date, time, and water level.